 You may find many Muslim attorneys, lawyers, or experts but not specialize in Islamic estate planning.
 Also, you will be challenged to find the right estate planning tax expert who is well versed in national and international taxes including but not limited to gift tax, estate tax, wealth tax, inheritance tax, and capital gain tax.

 One of the challenges for non-Muslim minority countries' courts is that they can not understand and interpret Islamic law of Inheritance and would like to see it in some form that is interpretable, visible, and clear to their eyes.
 We see the Mawarith schedule in 5-50 pages attached to Islamic Will or Trust and sometimes use a very brief description of Islamic inheritance law, which is inadequate in most situations.
 The probate court or other related authority does not have time or patience to read and interpret your Islamic inheritance appendix, which is too long and unclear.
 They would need a modern, mathematically interpretable in 10-15 min; that's what Wassiyyah's solution is about.
 You can check out more details on the "Islamic Inheritance Appendix" blog post under Wassiyyah.

 International Islamic estate planning

-In some Muslim majority countries such as United States, Canada, Australia, Europe, and others, the attorney's practice is limited to jurisdiction, i.e., State, Province, or Territory.
+In some Muslim-majority countries such as the United States, Canada, Australia, Europe, and others, the attorney's practice is limited to jurisdiction, i.e., State, Province, or Territory.
 In this case, someone with assets in multiple jurisdictions and/or countries would have difficulty finding the right estate planning experts and services.